ThinkDataEd/curriculum/docs/unit2/lesson4.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    MAD measures the variability in a sample of data - the larger the value, the greater the variability.
+    Mean Absolute Deviation (MAD) measures the variability in a sample of data - the larger the value, the greater the variability.
 More precisely, the MAD is the typical distance of observations from the mean.
 There are other measures of spread as well, notably the standard deviation and the interquartile range (IQR).